dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1715](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1715): Identifiers should have correct prefix

-The name of an externally visible interface does not start with an uppercase ""I"".
-The name of a generic type parameter on an externally visible type or method does not start with an uppercase ""T"".
+The name of an externally visible interface does not start with an uppercase 'I'.
+The name of a generic type parameter on an externally visible type or method does not start with an uppercase 'T'.

 |Item|Value|
 |-|-|